 As a natural introvert, I used to envy his chatty ways and talents for storytelling.
 And then I quickly realized that he was lying all the time and to everyone around him.
 I then understood that he was lying to me too.
 He once told me he was going to go to his favorite store and would be home late, long after the store closed.
 When I would express my concerns and ask him about it, he would get angry and tell me that I never listened to him, that he had told me he was going to a friend's house in the early evening.
 I didn't know if I'd heard wrong, if I'd forgotten, or if I was losing my mind.
 In any case, I was angry at myself for overreacting and not paying attention to what he was saying to me, when in actual reality, I was being gaslighted.’

-Gaslighting; the art of deceiving
+Gaslighting is the ultimate art of deceiving

 The term gaslighting isn’t a recent one because it dates back to the 1940s, when it appeared in the movie Gas Liht by George Cukor in 1944.
 The thriller featured Ingrid Bergman, who was manipulated by her husband and thought she was going crazy.
 Today, we often hear this term used to describe Donald Trump's false statements for example.
-In fact, gaslighting is typically practiced in a two-person relationship; a couple, a parent/child, sister/brother or even boss/employee.
-Here, the ‘gaslighter’ goes further than the narcissistic manipulator, and controls the actions of his victim, like a puppeteer by making them doubt themselves.
+In fact, it is typically practiced in a two-person relationship; a couple, a parent/child, sister/brother or even boss/employee.
+Here, the ‘gaslighter’ goes further than the narcissistic pervert, and controls the actions of his victim, like a puppeteer by making them doubt themselves.
 The victim is brainwashed with lies, omissions and negations...
 Criticisms and humiliating remarks are also part of the game, as well as attacks on loved ones in order to undermine the victim's stability, by attacking people they care about.

 ‘My ex often told me that my mother was toxic, that she was trying to keep me under her thumb, didn't want me to be independent, which is why I shouldn't trust her.
 And yet she told me the truth, she alerted me, but I was gradually distancing myself from her and felt totally unsure of her intentions.’